Expand to read more about Tom

 He is an experienced entrepreneur having served as a startup founder and senior finance executive of high-growth companies.
-Previously, he was Director of Finance for the Triad Foundation, where his responsibilities included investing the Foundation’s $250m portfolio to top-quartile returns.
-His board affiliations include the Cornell Agriculture and Food Technology Park and Tompkins County Area Development, and as board vice-chair of the Business Incubator Association of New York State.
+Previously, he was Director of Finance for the Triad Foundation, where his responsibilities included investing the Foundation’s $250M portfolio to top-quartile returns.
+His board affiliations include the Cornell Agriculture and Food Technology Park, Tompkins County Area Development, and board vice-chair of the Business Incubator Association of New York State.
 Tom co-chairs the Southern Tier Regional Economic Development Council’s Innovation Culture workgroup.

 Tom has an AB and MBA from Cornell, where he was a recipient of the MBA program’s Albert J. Fried Fellowship for Leadership and Academic Excellence.
 He is a Chartered Financial Analyst (CFA).

 Expand to read more about Sara